Mateo-Wallace/Discord-DumBot/documentation/commands.md

 ![example of the music controller showing back, queue, resume & pause, now playing, skip, volume down, loop, save, and volume up](../images/dumbot-controller.png)

+In order to use `/controller` the user must have the `Manage Messages` permission.

 ---

 ### filter